1000buffalogenomes/1000buffalogenomes.github.io/datamgmt.md

 title: Data Management
 ---

-The goal of this project is to revolutionize the water buffalo genomic research through collating 1000 samples across population.
 There will be transparency and sharing of codes and SNP data.

 <p align="center">
 // **Data will be shared to the public**